-PTS:1DIF:Cognitive Level: Understand (Comprehension)REF:Page 22-23 (Table 2-2)TOP:Nursing Process: AssessmentMSC:Client Needs: Health Promotion and Maintenance
+PTS: 1 DIF: Cognitive Level: Understand (Comprehension) REF: Page 2-52 (Table 2-6) TOP: Nursing Process: Assessment

-- 4. A 4-year-old grabs toys from siblings and says, "I want that now!"
-The siblings cry, and the child's parent becomes upset with the behavior.
-According to Freudian theory, this behavior is a product of impulses originating in which system of the personality?
+- 4. A 4-year-old grabs toys from other children and says, "I want that now!"
+From a psychoanalytic perspective, this behavior is a product of impulses originating in which system of the personality?

 - a.
 Id

 - b.
 Ego

 - c.
+Superego

-Superego - d.
+- d.
 Preconscious

 The id operates on the pleasure principle, seeking immediate gratification of impulses.
 The ego acts as a mediator of behavior and weighs the consequences of the action, perhaps determining that taking the toy is not worth the mother's wrath.
 The superego would oppose the impulsive behavior as "not nice."
-The preconscious is a level of awareness.
-This item relates to an audience response question.
+The preconscious is a level of awareness rather than an aspect of personality.

-PTS:1DIF:Cognitive Level: Understand (Comprehension)REF:Page 20-21TOP:Nursing Process: AssessmentMSC:Client Needs:HealthPromotion and Maintenance
+REF: Pages 2-4, 5 TOP: Nursing Process: Assessment MSC: Client Needs: Health Promotion and Maintenance

-- 5. The parent of a 4-year-old rewards and praises the child for helping a younger sibling, being polite, and using good manners.
-The nurse supports this use of praise related to these behaviors.
+- 5. The parent of a 4-year-old rewards and praises the child for helping a sibling, being polite, and using good manners.
 These qualities are likely to be internalized and become part of which system of the personality?

 - a.
+Id

+- b.
+Ego

-Id c.
+- c.
 Superego

-- b.
-Ego d.
+- d.
 Preconscious

-The superego contains the "thou shalts," or moral standards internalized from interactions with significant others.
+The superego contains the "shoulds," or moral standards internalized from interactions with significant others.
 Praise fosters internalization of desirable behaviors.
 The id is the center of basic instinctual drives, and the ego is the mediator.
 The ego is the problem-solving and reality-testing portion of the personality that negotiates solutions with the outside world.
 The preconscious is a level of awareness from which material can be retrieved easily with conscious effort.
 This item relates to an audience response question.